microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Push remote files in command prompt](27-git-push.png)

-Now when I refresh GitHub in the browser, I can see my files!
+Now when I refresh GitHub in the browser, I can view my files!

 ![View files in GitHub repo in browser online](28-github-browser.png)